 The basic data element of MOQT is an object.
 An object is an addressable unit whose payload is a sequence of bytes.
 Objects are comprised of two parts: metadata and a payload.
-The format of the OBJECT message is as follows:
+The format of the MOQT OBJECT_STREAM message is as follows: